ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/built_in_tests.md

 <!--../tutorials/eclipse.html-->
 <!--[https://os.mbed.com/docs/latest/tools/greentea-testing-applications.html](../tools/greentea-testing-applications.html)-->

-Read the following page to understand how tests are structured and exported into Eclipse:
+Read the following page to understand how tests are structured:
 <!--From Jimmy: Don't export tests to Eclipse or at all.
 It's not supported, AKA not in CI-->

 ### Prerequisites